 HSAI INVESTOR NOTICE: ROSEN, NATIONAL TRIAL LAWYERS, Encourages Hesai Group Investors to Inquire About Securities Class Action Investigation – HSAI

-/EIN News/ -- NEW YORK, March 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Hesai Group (NASDAQ: HSAI) resulting from allegations that Hesai may have issued materially misleading business information to the investing public.
+NEW YORK, March 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Hesai Group HSAI resulting from allegations that Hesai may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Hesai securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.